minetrinitite/csharp_tasks/README.md

-First task in the c# course.
+Repo for tasks in C# course.